 Broadly, we focus on the impacts of energy use - typically at the household level -- on air pollution, climate, and health.
 While progress on providing clean household energy arguably follows development trajectories, there is need to accelerate the transition to clean cooking through innovative policy and dissemination approaches.
-Our research group builds the evidence base for these transitions -- based on health, environmental, and economic benefits -- using the multidisciplinary field of Environmental Health Sciences -- which sits at the interface of laboratory science, aerosol chemistry, environmental engineering, and implementation science – as the foundation of our work.
+Our research group builds the evidence base for these transitions -- based on health, environmental, and economic benefits -- using the multidisciplinary field of Environmental Health Sciences, which sits at the interface of laboratory science, aerosol chemistry, environmental engineering, and implementation science, as the foundation of our work.
+Our work falls into some broad thematic areas, discussed below.

 With Pengbo Liu, PhD, MPH (Co-PI), Christine Moe, Danny Wilson, Ashley Styczynski, Nichole Starr, and N95Decon.